-Certain factors have been shown to be associated with a greater risk of arthritis.
-Some of these risk factors are modifiable while others are not.
+Certain risk factors have been associated with arthritis.
+Some of these are modifiable while others are not.

 Non-modifiable arthritis risk factors:

-- Sex: most types of arthritis are more common in females; 60% of all people with arthritis are female.
-Gout is more common in males than females
+- Sex: most types of arthritis are more common in females, and 60 percent of all people with arthritis are female.
+Gout is more common in males than females.

-- Genetic: specific genes are associated with a higher risk of certain types of arthritis, such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) and ankylosing spondylitis.
+- Genetic factors: specific genes are associated with a higher risk of certain types of arthritis, such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) and ankylosing spondylitis.